oatcode/portal/README.md

 Wrap the tunnel connection with Framer interface and use Serve:

-    tn := portal.Tunnel{}
+    tn := portal.Tunnel{
+        Client: // This http.Client for the tunnel client side only }
     tn.Serve(ctx, framer)

 Framer interface is for reading and writing messages with boundaries (i.e. frame).
 The examples show a simple length/bytes and WebSocket framer.

-For incoming proxy connections, pass the processing to the tunnel with:
+For incoming HTTP/WS connections, pass the processing to the tunnel with:

-    tn.Hijack(w, r)
+    tn.ServeHTTP(w, r)